jkilpatr/openstack-node-tagger/README.md

 # ostag
 A tool for tagging/pinning nodes in OpenStack deployments

+Warning: This tool is in Beta, know bugs include an infreqent race condition that causes a gap in pin numbers.
+This happens rarely so if your deploy fails due to 'not enough nodes' check that the pinning is seqential and run again if it isn't.

 Usage:

 run the following command in a virtualenv or at the system level if your brave